-It's not entirely clear why the immune system turns on healthy tissue, but it seems likely that both genetic and environmental factors play a role.
+It seems likely that both genetic and environmental factors play a role in this immune system response.
 Many people with psoriatic arthritis have a family history of either psoriasis or psoriatic arthritis.
 Researchers have discovered certain genetic markers that appear to be associated with psoriatic arthritis.

-Physical trauma or something in the environment — such as a viral or bacterial infection — may trigger psoriatic arthritis in people with an inherited tendency.
+Physical trauma or something in the environment — such as a viral or bacterial infection — might trigger psoriatic arthritis in people with an inherited tendency.

 Several factors can increase your risk of psoriatic arthritis, including:

 - Psoriasis.
 Having psoriasis is the single greatest risk factor for developing psoriatic arthritis.
-People who have psoriasis lesions on their nails are especially likely to develop psoriatic arthritis.

-- Your family history.
+- Family history.
 Many people with psoriatic arthritis have a parent or a sibling with the disease.

-- Your age.
-Although anyone can develop psoriatic arthritis, it occurs most often in adults between the ages of 30 and 50.
+- Age.
+Although anyone can develop psoriatic arthritis, it occurs most often in adults between the ages of 30 and 55.